How To Add a Watermark in Excel

 To start editing your watermark, click back on the header in order to open up the menu.
 Click on the Format Picture option in the Design tab.

 Customize the picture to the size and shape you want.
-You can also do advanced editing like changing the picture color, adjusting the brightness and contrast, applying the grayscale and washout effects, and even cropping the picture.
+You can also do advanced editing like changing the picture color, adjusting the brightness and contrast, applying the grayscale and washout effects.

 If you are using text as a watermark, you can change it after you’ve already added it.
 However, this option is only available in Excel 2010 and later.